Pavelski helps Stars beat Red Wings 4-1

 The Red Wings (10-29-3) have an NHL-low 23 points.
 They are 3-17-2 in their last 22 games.

-Pavelski was pleased that his family could join him for the pregame ceremony.
-It included son Nathan’s designation as the Junior Star of the Night, standing for the anthem with Dallas’ starting lineup.
+The Red Wings had a chance to score again during a four-minute power play after Faksa was whistled for a double minor for high sticking.
+Instead, Hintz and Esa Lindell got behind the Detroit defense for a 2-on-0 breakaway.
+Lindell passed across the slot to Hintz for his second short-handed goal and the Stars’ first at home this season.

-“Now that he’s 9, he understands a lot of it,” Pavelski said.
-“He knows guys by their nicknames, and that’s fun.
-Everyone here’s just made our transition easy as far as feeling at home.”
+Faksa scored on the power play 1:36 into the second period, deflecting Lindell’s slap shot from the blue line past Bernier.

-The Stars increased their lead to 3-1 on Pavelski’s unassisted goal at 11:42 of the second period.
+The Stars increased their lead to 3-1 on Pavelski’s unassisted goal at 11:42.
 He skated in 2-on-1 with Hintz, held on to the puck and sent a wrist shot into the net.

 Four minutes into the third period, Pavelski knocked the puck across the goal line but Detroit coach Jeff Blashill successfully challenged the ruling.